Have you heard about functional foods? Read on to learn what they are and whether or not they offer any health benefits.

 According to the Food and Drug Administration (FDA), there is no official definition for functional foods.
-The Academy of Nutrition and Dietetics define functional foods as “whole foods along with fortified, enriched or enhanced foods that have a potentially beneficial effect on health when consumed as part of a varied diet on regular basis at effective levels based on significant standards of evidence.”
+The Academy of Nutrition and Dietetics defines functional foods as “whole foods along with fortified, enriched or enhanced foods that have a potentially beneficial effect on health when consumed as part of a varied diet on regular basis at effective levels based on significant standards of evidence.”

 Fortified foods are considered functional, as they have vitamins and minerals added to them in order to prevent diseases.
 Vitamin D is added to milk, as it helps with calcium absorption, which is vital in the prevention of rickets and osteoporosis.
-Flour and cereals in the U.S. are fortified with folic acid, a B vitamin that is essential in the prevention of neural tube defects in infants.
-Some types of salt contain iodine, which prevents intellectual and developmental disabilities as well as enlarged thyroid glands.
+Flour and cereals in the U.S. are fortified with folic acid, a B vitamin that is important in the prevention of neural tube defects in infants.
+Some types of salt contain iodine, which may prevent intellectual and developmental disabilities as well as enlarged thyroid glands.
 Many of these foods are the result of public health initiatives to prevent many diseases in populations that do not consume a nutrient-dense diet.

 Call for an Appointment

 (800) USC-CARE (800-872-2273)

 Fruits and vegetables are considered functional foods because they have specific compounds that have been shown to prevent and reduce certain diseases.
 These compounds are known as phytonutrients and include lycopene, anthocyanin, beta-carotene, lutein, zeaxanthin, isothiocyanate and allicin.